-The district that lies between College and ween Streets.
-Younge Street and University Avenue is generally regarded by the respectable citizens of Toronto as a strange and fearful place into which it is unwise to enter even in daylight, which after dark- no same person would dream of running such a risk!
-The janger that lurkes in these crowded streets is not always clearly formulated in the minds of those who fear it . perhaps it is the dagger of an Italian desperado of which they dream - perhaps the bearded faces of the "Sheenies" are sufficient in themselves to inspire terror but at any rate the fear remains and probably it could best be analized as Fear of the Unknown.
-For to those who know the Ward and its inhabitants it is the safest and friendliest place on earth.
-It is impagning for us to pass through its streets without being hailed on all sines with enthusiasm by the children, some of whom usually attach themselves as an escort, being stopped by Italian mothers souted in their doorways to admit a healthy body or express concern over a mick one; or by men "lookin" for the job", sho think you must surely be able to find them work; the tailor next door bows profusely from his window as you go by while all and eas! express the liveliest concern in your business and interest in your well fare.
+The district that lies between College and neen Streets.
+Younge Street and University Avenue is generally regarded but he respectable citizens of Toronto as a strange and fearful place into which it is unwise to enter even in daylight, which after dark- no same person would dream of running such a risk!
+The danger that lurkes in these crowded streets is not always clearly formulated in the minds of those who fear it perhaps it is the dagger of an Italian desperado of which they dream - perhaps the bounded faces of the "Sheenles" are sufficient in themselves to inspire terror but at any rate the fear remains and probably it could best be analized as Fear of the Unknown.
+For to those who know the Ward and its inhabitents it is the safest and friendliest place on earth.
+It is impossed for us to pase through its streets without being bailed on all sizes with enthusiasm by the children, some of whom usually attach themselves as an escort, being stopped by Italian mothers seated in their doorways to mimis a healthy baby or express concern over a wick one; or by men "lookin' for the job", she think you must surely be able to find them work; the tailor next acor bows profusely from his window as you go by while all non ead express the liveliest concern in your business and interest in your well fare.